The Recovery and Resilience Facility

 The Facility and NextGenerationEU

-The Commission proposed the Facility on 27 May 2020 as the centrepiece of NextGenerationEU, a temporary recovery instrument that allows the Commission to raise funds to help repair the immediate economic and social damage brought about by the coronavirus pandemic.
+The Facility is the centrepiece of NextGenerationEU, a temporary recovery instrument that allows the Commission to raise funds to help repair the immediate economic and social damage brought about by the coronavirus pandemic.
 The Facility is also closely aligned with the Commission’s priorities ensuring in the long-term a sustainable and inclusive recovery that promotes the green and digital transitions.

 National recovery and resilience plans

-Member States will prepare recovery and resilience plans that set out a coherent package of reforms and public investment projects.
+Member States are in the process of preparing their recovery and resilience plans that set out a coherent package of reforms and public investment projects.
 To benefit from the support of the Facility, these reforms and investments should be implemented by 2026.

 The plans should effectively address challenges identified in the European Semester, particularly the country-specific recommendations adopted by the Council.
 The plans should also include measures to address the challenges and reap the benefits of the green and digital transitions.